it’s always been for someone else’s father that i celebrated -

 i was three

-shortly after i started first grade, the decision was made
+shortly after i started first grade, unbeknownst to him,

-six years later, he sent me back to the landlord –
+six years later, he sent me back to the landlady –

 it was supposed to be temporary –